Rokoko Studio - Export options and file formats

 Requirements

 In Rokoko Studio, you can export your animations using a variety of settings.
 For example, exporting to FBX format is available on all Rokoko Studio subscriptions although some specific settings require a paid subscription.
-Exporting in BVH format and in a 60 FPS require a paid subscription.
+Exporting in CSV, BVH format and in a 60 FPS require a paid subscription.

 Please note that you can use the advanced export options only if you have a premium subscription of Plus or higher as explained here.